dfyockey/XSLT_PEDS/README.md

      desired.
 You can retain or delete zipTrash or its contents as you wish.

-     If run from the command line in a terminal, the file to be unzipped may alternatively be provided as an argument to any of the unzipping scripts
+     The unzipping scripts may be run either from a file manager or the command line.
+If run from the command line, the file to be unzipped may alternatively be provided as an argument.

   5. Open one of the generated Html files to view the formatted PEDS data.